VitorKenzo/discord-bot-shenanigans/README.md

 ## Folder organization

-The project is organized as below.
+The project is organized as the scheme below shows.
 All commands available are in the commands folder, separated by moderation and utility.
-The events folder holds all possible events that can happen that we want to check and node_modules have all the dependencies necessary to run the bot, which includes discord.js, ms, pretty-ms, undici and other dependencies.
+The events folder holds all possible events that can happen that we want to check.
 The **index.js** file is the one that will activate the bot in question.
-The **deploy-commands.js** is the one that will refresh the commands to be used in the discord and should be run after any command adition.
-In this project both are run by **node `file`**
+The **deploy-commands.js** is the one that will refresh the commands to be used in the discord and should be run after any command adition and before running the bot for the first time.
+Since we are using node, both are run by **node `file`**

 ```
 discord-bot-shenanigans/